PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 In the loaded dataset, only one substrate, oxygen, was part of the simulation.\
 However, let's have a look at the substrate microenviroment related functions.

-We can retrieve an alphabetically ordered list of all substrates processed in the simulation.
+We can retrieve list of all substrates processed in the simulation, ordered by substrate ID.

 ```python
 mcds.get_substrate_list()  # ['oxygen']